 Volkow explained that the patterns of activity in the brain shift from the drug activating reward centers to activating other, nearby regions related to the formation of habits.
 She said, “They start to recruit instead other [brain] networks that are associated with habits and routines.
 This allows a transition from a behavior that is predominantly driven initially because it’s pleasurable and rewarding to one that’s automatic because it creates a habit or routine.”

-Dependence and Withdrawal
+Dependence and withdrawal

 “For example, if I am prescribed Vicodin for pain and I use it as directed, that does not make me dependent.
-If I try to cut down or stop my intake and have negative consequences (cravings, irritability, upset stomach, chills, etc.), that could be a sign that my use has become dependence.
+If I try to cut down or stop my intake and have negative consequences — cravings, irritability, upset stomach, chills, etc. — that could be a sign that my use has become dependence.
 This can happen to people who take prescription medication for a long time, even if they are taking it as directed by their doctor.”

 Although not nearly as extreme as heroin or alcohol withdrawal, quitting marijuana does appear to cause withdrawal symptoms in heavy, frequent users.

 Instead of marijuana’s sedating effects, a person might get insomnia.
 Loss of appetite and nausea replace the munchies.
-And instead of marijuana’s characteristic dream suppression, someone in marijuana withdrawal might have intense, vivid dreams when he or she finally does sleep.
+And instead of marijuana’s characteristic dream suppression, someone in marijuana withdrawal might have intense, vivid dreams when asleep.

 “For many people, that’s really unpleasant,” Stalcup added.
 “Especially the irritability, that gets a lot of my patients into trouble.
 I hear, ‘Doc, I open my mouth, all this poison came flooding out of my mouth, I knew I didn’t mean it, I just couldn’t shut up.’”

-A Pathway to Abuse
+A pathway to abuse

 Most marijuana users never let their use become a problem.
 They’re not driving high or getting high at work.
 They don’t get caught with marijuana and never enter the legal system.

 “Marijuana-addicted people rarely present for treatment,” said Stalcup.
 “So a lot of the people we see have gotten caught up in the legal system.
 The typical example is a 16-year-old who got caught with a bong in his backpack, stoned at school.
 A lot of our marijuana referrals come through probation, parole, the courts, lawyers, and we see a fair number of those.
 We see people after they’ve experienced an adverse consequence.”

-Hart said, “The bottom line is: Do you have a problem with drugs?
+Hart said, “The bottom line is: ‘Do you have a problem with drugs?’
 A problem being defined by having disruptions in your psychosocial functioning.
 Disruptions in your occupational functioning.
 Your personal interactions and relationships.
 Your educational functioning.
 All these sort of things are disrupted.
 And that’s what we call substance use disorder.”

-One recent study examined drug users who came to the emergency room with drug-related problems, a strong indicator that something is out of control.
-Ninety-one percent of drug users whose primary drug of choice wasn’t marijuana met the criteria for abuse, compared to 47 percent of primary marijuana users.
+About 90 percent of drug users whose primary drug of choice wasn’t marijuana met the criteria for abuse, compared to 47 percent of primary marijuana users.
 Of the marijuana users, the 47 percent who met the criteria for abuse were also more likely to smoke tobacco and binge drink than the non-abusers — potential warning signs that those people may naturally run a greater risk of substance abuse in general.

-“If you are getting in trouble because you are using or going after an illegal drug, the illegality, and the fact that you don’t stop, and the fact that you keep getting in trouble over it, says that you have a high degree of a substance use disorder, and that you need treatment,” said Michael Kuhar, a professor of neuropharmacology at Emory University’s School of Medicine and author of The Addicted Brain: Why We Abuse Drugs, Alcohol and Nicotine, in an interview with Healthline.
+“If you are getting in trouble because you are using or going after an illegal drug, the illegality, and the fact that you don’t stop, and the fact that you keep getting in trouble over it, says that you have a high degree of a substance use disorder, and that you need treatment,” said Michael Kuhar, PhD, a professor of neuropharmacology at Emory University’s School of Medicine, and author of “The Addicted Brain: Why We Abuse Drugs, Alcohol and Nicotine,” in an interview with Healthline.

-The Cycle of Addiction
+The cycle of addiction